-Android allows you as a developer to build on the power of the web within your apps, so you can benefit from the flexibility and efficiency of being able to display certain types of content.
+Android lets you build on the power of the web within your apps.
+So, you can benefit from the flexibility and efficiency of being able to display certain types of content.

 - Efficiency: Reuse existing code from your website.
 Build on existing web technologies and content.

-- Integration: Leverage external content from 3P providers, such as Media, Ads, within your app.
+- Integration: Use external content from third-party providers, such as media and ads, within your app.

 - Flexibility: Update content dynamically without being constrained to predefined UIs, or without releasing app updates.